Question: There are so many fat-burning products on the market. Are they helpful or harmful?

 Answer: There are numerous products on the market that contain thermogenic ingredients, or what most of us call “fat burners.”
-Ephedrine, yohimbine, green tea extract (EGCG), bitter orange (synephrine) and even caffeine are examples, and they basically work by stimulating the central nervous system.
+Ephedrine, yohimbine, green tea extract, bitter orange (synephrine) and even caffeine are examples, and they basically work by stimulating the central nervous system.
 This increases your “fight or flight” responses, indirectly providing energy and allowing you to process calories at a faster rate.
-Along with these supposed benefits, there are also side effects associated with these ingredients, including increased blood pressure, heart rate and respiratory rate.
+Along with these supposed benefits, there are also side effects associated with these ingredients, including higher blood pressure and heart and respiratory rate.
 Another potential issue is the fact that, individually, they don’t have a real dramatic effect.
 As a result, companies often combine several of these ingredients into one product and then sell it as an energy or health supplement.
-Unfortunately, we don’t know how any one of these stimulants will specifically affect you as an individual, let alone several of them combined together.
-So, despite the claims, your best bet is to pass on these ingredients and the products that contain them.
-Instead, focus on maximizing your training and nutrition, and speak to a qualified professional about losing body fat in the safest and most effective way possible.
+Unfortunately, we don’t know how any one of these stimulants will specifically affect you as an individual, let alone several combined.
+So despite the claims, your best bet is to pass on these ingredients and the products that contain them.
+Instead, focus on maximizing your training and nutrition and speak to a qualified professional about losing body fat in the safest, most effective way.

 Question: What should I eat or drink if I only have an hour before a workout?

 Answer: What to eat before you exercise should be largely determined by timing and personal preference.
-Generally speaking, a large meal takes 4 to 5 hours to digest, a smaller meal takes 2 to 3 hours, and a large snack takes 1 to 2 hours.
+Generally speaking, a large meal takes four to five hours to digest, a smaller meal takes 2 to 3 hours, and a large snack takes 1 to 2 hours.
 If you don’t digest food well enough prior to an activity, you can end up with a stomachache and cramping.
-This often occurs because blood (which plays a key role in digestion) is shunted to your arms and legs during activity, thereby slowing down the digestive process.
-Therefore, if you only have an hour to fuel yourself, it would probably be best to stick with a liquid carbohydrate/ protein shake.
+This often occurs because blood (which plays a key role in digestion) is shunted to your arms and legs during activity, thereby slowing digestion.
+Therefore, if you only have an hour to fuel yourself, it would probably be best to stick with a liquid carbohydrate/protein shake.
 Liquids are processed faster than solid foods and will provide the energy you need in a shorter timeframe.
-Keep in mind, we’re not talking about those ice cream-based shakes from fast food restaurants.
+Keep in mind, we’re not talking about those ice cream-based shakes from fast-food restaurants.
 We’re talking about a sports nutrition shake that is designed for active individuals and athletes.
-If you want something lighter, a traditional sports drink would be a viable option as well.
+If you want something lighter, a traditional sports drink would another option.
 There are a number of products on the market in each category, so do some taste-testing to see which ones work best for you.

 Question: Do fad diets work?

-About the author: David J Pohorence is the club owner/club manager/Certified Personal Trainer at Anytime Fitness in Wesley Chapel, NC.
-To submit a question for future articles, please contact the author at email@example.com.
+David J Pohorence is the owner, manager and certified personal trainer at Anytime Fitness in Wesley Chapel.
+To submit a question for future columns, e-mail Pohorence at firstname.lastname@example.org.